Boghach Khan Son of Dirse Khan: About epic

 Dede Korkut is an epic tale, also known as Oghuznama among the Oghuz people.
 It originates in Central Asia, traverses Anatolia, and predominantly unfolds its narrative in the Caucasus.
 According to Barthold, there is a strong indication that this epic could only have been crafted in the Caucasus region.

 The Dede Korkut serves as a crucial repository of the Oghuz people's ethnic identity, historical accounts, traditions, and their value systems throughout the ages.
 It commemorates the Oghuz struggles for freedom during a time when they were primarily a nomadic herding community.
 However, it is evident that these stories took their present form during a period when the Turks of Oghuz descent no longer identified solely as Oghuz.

 By the mid-10th century, the term Oghuz gradually gave way among the Turks themselves to Turkoman, a shift that was completed by the early 13th century.
 The Turcomans, largely Oghuz but not exclusively, had embraced Islam and adopted a more settled lifestyle compared to their ancestors.
-In the 14th century, a federation of Turcoman tribes, known as the Aq Qoyunlu, established a confederation with a focal point in eastern Türkiye, Azerbaijan, Iraq, and western Iran.
+In the 14th century, a federation of Turcoman tribes, known as the Aq Qoyunlu, established a confederation with a focal point in eastern Turkey, Azerbaijan, Iraq, and western Iran.